-The BAC-5051E router can be used to configure, control, tune, and monitor the operation of a KMC Conquest Airflow Measurement System (AFMS).
+The BAC-5051E router can be used to configure, control, tune, and monitor the operation of an Airflow Measurement System (AFMS).
 AFMS features are accessible through the Balancing web page and are active only when a valid AFMS controller has been discovered.